ninelabs/ninelabs.com/_posts/2015-10-05-growing-smart.md

 ---
 published: true
 layout: notes
+author: Jordan Watts
 ---

-_“Surround yourself with people who are smarter than you.”_ - Russell Simmons
+> Surround yourself with people who are smarter than you. - Russell Simmons

 The past year at Nine Labs has been one for the books!
 It started with Brad and J merging companies to create the new and improved Nine Labs.
 Once the merger was complete, business starting picking up at a breakneck pace, and Brad and J quickly found themselves covered up in work.